skiphansen/pano_progfpga/TestCommands.md

 Test has PASSED
 ```

+This dump can easily edited and then decoded using [edid-decode](https://git.linuxtv.org/edid-decode.git) or
+other tools.
+See this [page](https://github.com/skiphansen/panog2_dz22#edid-info) for an example.

 ## resetOutTest

 Resets the Pano causing the current bitstream to be reloaded?
 Note this is NOT the same as a power on reset.